 For more information on the many laboratory-grade optical and electromechanical components of the kit, check out the guide from my friend Sam: http://repairfaq.cis.upenn.edu/Misc/Blu-ray/site1/optics.html

-You will receive everything you need to do 2D scanning, basic focus stacking, and 4-axis 3D macrophotography of tiny objects!
+You will receive everything you need to do 2D scanning, basic focus stacking, and rotating macrophotography of a a tiny (insect-sized) object!
 Standard USB microscope included!

 In the event of a large number of orders, you'll get something like a "mini" Beefy scanner, but based on a smallish 3D printer.
-Otherwise, the plan is for this to be styled like the DIY version I made in the first Instructables (link below), since the components have already been sourced and the design proven.
+Otherwise, the plan is for this to be styled like the Blu-Ray player based version I published as an instructables, since the components have already been sourced and the design proven.
+A bit of final assembly possibly required for shipping.

 LadyBug Classic Complete 4-Axis Macro Scanning System